 In some scenarios, you may have to transfer the source of authority for a user account when that account was originally authored by using Office 365 management tools.
-These tools include the Office 365 portal, Windows Azure Active Directory Module for Windows PowerShell, and so on.
+These tools include the Office 365 portal, Microsoft Azure Active Directory Module for Windows PowerShell, and so on.
 You can transfer the source of authority so that the account can be managed through an on-premises Active Directory Domain Services (AD DS) user account by using directory synchronization.

 This article discusses how this transfer of the source of authority is affected by "SMTP matching," a process that uses the primary Simple Mail Transfer Protocol (SMTP) address to match the on-premises user account to the Office 365 user account.